toizumi03/bicep-templates/s2s-single-vpn-bgp-using-lngw-connction/README.md

-S2S VPN configuration that using Active-Active BGP configuration and Local Network Gateway.
+S2S VPN configuration that using BGP configuration and Local Network Gateway.

 ```mermaid
 graph TB;